pyaf/Image-classification-pytorch/logs.md

 * The resume code had a bug, if you'd resume you'll start with base_lr = top_lr * 0.001, and if the start epoch was greater than say 10, it will remain the same.
 * The public test data is 15% of total test data and is used for public LB scoring.
 The private test set (85% of total) Will be used for private LB scoring.
 * Updated the dataset to a new version?
 Just reboot the kernel to reflect that update (no remove and add shit)
+* First epoch may not have full utilization, next epoch it'll be full thanks to pin_memory.

 # Things to check, just before starting the model training: